oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab4/lab4-run-the-application.md

 ## Introduction

-This lab walks you through the steps to Run the Application Connected to Oracle Base Database Service.
+This lab walks you through the steps to Run the Microserives-based Application Connected to Oracle Base Database Service.

 Estimated Time: 30 minutes